DrStriate/Geology/PnwRotPlugin/README.md

+# Notes for PnwRotPlugin (based on cpp-sample-qgis-plugin)
+Build from command prompt:
+  cd build
+  cmake ..
+  cmake --build ,

+  use copyPlugin.bat command to copy over to qGis plugins

 # A Sample QGIS Plugin in C++

 A minimum sample of a C++ plugin for QGIS to help you get started.